pixop/video-compare/README.md

 3. Seeks require re-synchronization on the closest keyframe (i.e., I-frame).

+4. Banding on high-def displays might occur since only 8 bits per RGB channel decoding and processing is used internally for now.

 ## Practical tips

 ### Send To integration in Windows File Explorer